ixd-teaching/IoX/README.md

 Existing alternatives and what they are lacking:

 - The need for a _structured_ approach to programming interactivity rather than a general approach to programming.
 Interaction design students are not expected to be expert programmers, but should be able to
-- Existing frameworks for creative coding like p5.js are fine, but lack a focus specifically on programming interaction.
+- Existing frameworks for creative coding serve a purpose p5.js, but lack a focus specifically on programming interaction.
 - Existing UI frameworks like React, Svelte, Angular are to geared towards designing graphical user interfaces, which is often to specific a use case for more a more open and experimental approach to interaction design.
 - Prototyping tools like Figma, that don't require programming skills, are similarly geared towards GUIs.
 - Existing approaches are also typically not made to experiment with new approaches to interaction, but do rather rely on and implement conventional ones.
-- Existing approaches are not grounded in an explicitly conception of interaction, but might rely implicitly on conventional ones.
+- Existing approaches are not grounded in an explicit conception of interaction, but might rely implicitly on conventional ones.
 Interaction designers need a proper language for talking about interaction in creating and evaluating interaction designs.
 - Finally, it is important that we are separating our conception of interaction _as_ experience from interaction _as_ a technical implementation.
 We should not describe interactive experiences in terms suitable to computer programming implementation and vice versa.
-The former are _phenomenological_ descriptions, while the latter are technical and it is a category mistake to mix the two languages.
+The former are _phenomenological_ descriptions, while the latter are technical and we should not mix the two languages because they describe different things.
 Thus an interaction design programming model is there to _realise_ a particular interactive experience, not to make it intelligible.
 _How:_ How is this document weighted structured?
 An introduction to 'thinking interaction' and then a more elaborated descriptions and examples of how

 _Prerequisits:_ Bringing together a conceptualisation of interaction with a framework for programming for interaction

-_What it is not:_ Not meant to build
+_What it is not:_ Not meant to build production ready applications.

 ## Conceptualising interaction and programming interaction designing a (technical) object and the challenges of connecting the two